msraredon/Connectome/README.md

-# connectome v0.2.1
+# connectome v0.2.2

 ## scRNAseq connectomics

-`Connectome` is a toolkit to explore cell-cell connectivity patterns based on ligand and receptor data in heterogeneous single-cell datasets.
-See Raredon MSB et al (2019) <doi:10.1126/sciadv.aaw3851> for more details.
+`Connectome` is an R toolkit to explore cell-cell connectivity patterns based on ligand and receptor data in heterogeneous single-cell datasets.
+It is designed to work with Seurat from Satija Lab.

+This software compiles and extends the methods described in Raredon MSB et al (2019) <doi:10.1126/sciadv.aaw3851>.

 Currently capable of creating mappings for human, mouse, rat, and pig, against the FANTOM5 ligand-receptor data found in Ramilowksi JA et al (2015) <doi:10.1038/ncomms8866>, or against any user-provided list of paired ligand-receptor interactions.